Hangover3832/rpi_neopixel_spi/readme.md

 - Context manager support
 - Clean shutdown with automatic LED clearing
 - Custom chip select pin (BCM pin mode)
+- Neopixel stripe simulation in the console for on a non Rapberry Pi system

 ## Installation